|

 treatment plants (one in Port Washington and two in Great Neck).

-estimated volumes of these four major freshwater flows are presented
+four major freshwater flows are presented below.

 Freshwater Sources